 The database restore function for version 8 utilizes a faster, more efficient enterprise backup that is different from prior versions and must be done via a cli command.
-The user interface for the java applications and in EMC's OneView window don't have provisions to allow a database restore and can only be used to initialize the database to a default state.
+The user interfaces for the java applications and in Extreme Management Center OneView window don't have provisions to allow a database restore and can only be used to initialize the database to a default state.

 The restore runs using the mysqlbackup_restore script in the <install directory>\scripts directory.

 To restore the Management Center database backup:

 - Ensure you are running the same version of Management Center used when creating the database backup on the Management Center server.

 - Log into the system shell (via the local console or SSH) on the Management Center server as root on a Linux operating system or open a CMD prompt by selecting Run as administrator on a Windows operating system.

 - Navigate to the scripts directory:

 - On a Windows server, enter cd "<install directory>"\scripts.

 - On a Linux server, enter cd <install directory>/scripts.

 - On a Windows server, enter mysqlbackup_restore.cmd "<full backup directory structure configured on Backup/Restore tab, including path>"